 Class size for the Physical Therapy doctoral degree program is typically limited to 50 students, and acceptance into the program is on a competitive basis.
 Preference is given to applicants who are legal residents of Mississippi, however, up to 10% of the total class may be non-residents of the State of Mississippi.

 The Department of Physical Therapy is offering an opportunity for applicant interview and notification of admission prior to January in the year of admission.
 The opportunity for early admission is open to applicants who meet specific criteria THAT ARE ABOVE THOSE required for general admission.
 The applicant must meet all of the following additional criteria to be considered for the early admission process including:

-Applicants considered for early admissions will be notified of their consideration in early November, with an interview scheduled between mid-November to mid-December.
+Applicants considered for early admissions will be notified of their consideration in early October, with an interview scheduled between mid-October to mid-November.
 Final notification of early admission will be provided by the end of December.
 Applicants who are considered for early admissions but are not accepted for early admissions will remain in the admissions process for the spring application cycle.

 Applicants accepted into the program will be assessed a nonrefundable, $300 enrollment fee, which will be applied to the first year tuition.

 Transfer of credit is not accepted in any portion of the three-year DPT curriculum.

 Since verbal and written communication skills are vital to success in the academic programs in the School of Health Related Professions, applicants whose native language is not English are required to take the Test of English as a Foreign Language (TOEFL) examination and to demonstrate competence in written and spoken English.
 Information on the TOEFL examination may be obtained from the Educational Testing Service, Princeton, NJ 08540, (877) 863-3546.

 Prospective students should contact the Office of Enrollment Management or the School of Health Related Professions for current information regarding application information, prerequisites, program requirements, or tuition and fees.